 The course is an upper-level, one-semester course which provides an overview of the various areas of cognitive psychology, the study of mental processes.
-The course includes discussions of cognitive research and how it is applied to other areas of psychology (e.g., social psychology, developmental psychology, and clinical, etc.) and to everyday life.
+The course discusses topics including attention, perception, memory, language, judgment, and decision making.
 In addition, this course aims to develop critical thinking, problem solving, and writing skills.
-Prerequisites: PSYC-201, Junior status.
+Prerequisites: PSYC-201, Junior level status.
 Credit, three hours.